-A uni-compartmental replacement is usually done for severe arthritis and primarily used to improve arthritic pain.
-Please note that it is not uncommon for joint line pain to persist for up to two years after the surgery.
-In most cases, you will regain the range of movement you had pre-operatively and sometimes a little more but it may not allow you to fully squat or sit back on your heels and they are not made for high impact activities such as running and jumping.
+A total knee replacement is usually done for severe arthritis and primarily used to treat pain.
+In most cases, you will regain the range of movement you had pre-operatively and sometimes a little more, but it will not allow you to fully squat or sit back on your heels, and they are not made for high impact activities like running and jumping.
+You are likely to be aware to some degree that you have had a knee replacement.
+It is common for pain to persist along the joint line for up to two years after the surgery.